getong/getong_code_snippet/docker_code/docker_example.md

 # from dockerfile, the build command.
 The dockerfile is in current working directory.
 docker build -t tag_name .

+# export and import
+# Note that, export is very likely with the save, but it removes the commit history.
+docker export --output new_image.tar container_id
+docker import new_image.tar

 ```

 ## entrypoint